HPCBio/16S-rDNA-dada2-pipeline/docs/usage.md

 .nextflow_log   # Log file from Nextflow
 # Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```
+For more information on dada2 usage and how to import the output from this pipeline into R for downstream analyses using the phyloseq package see https://benjjneb.github.io/dada2/tutorial.html

 ### Updating the pipeline
 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
 To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline: